Regular icosahedron: Other measurements

-The dihedral angle of a regular icosahedron is $2\arcsin(\varphi/\sqrt{3})$, where $\varphi$ is the golden ratio.
-This angle is about 138.19°, and can be calculated by adding the angle of pentagonal pyramids with regular faces and a pentagonal antiprism.
+The dihedral angle of a regular icosahedron is $2\arcsin(\varphi/\sqrt{3}) \approx 138.19^\circ$, obtained by adding the angle of pentagonal pyramids with regular faces and a pentagonal antiprism.
 The dihedral angle of a pentagonal antiprism and pentagonal pyramid between two adjacent triangular faces is approximately 38.2°.
 The dihedral angle of a pentagonal antiprism between pentagon-to-triangle is 100.8°, and the dihedral angle of a pentagonal pyramid between the same faces is 37.4°.
 Therefore, for the regular icosahedron, the dihedral angle between two adjacent triangles, on the edge where the pentagonal pyramid and pentagonal antiprism are attached, is 37.4° + 100.8° = 138.2°.

 The regular icosahedron has three types of closed geodesics.
 These are paths on its surface that are locally straight: they avoid the polyhedron's vertices, follow line segments across the faces that they cross, and form complementary angles on the two incident faces of each edge that they cross.
 The first geodesic forms a regular decagon perpendicular to the longest diagonal and has the length $5$.
 The other two geodesics are non-planar, with lengths $3\sqrt{3} \approx 5.196$ and $2\sqrt{7} \approx 5.292$.